Sidify Music Converter

 Just like Spotify and other popular streaming music services, Amazon Music Unlimited also has 3 plans: $9.99 /month for individual, $14.99/month for family package (share with up to 6 family members), and $4.99/for eligible students.
 What’s more, if you have one Echo device powered by Amazon's own Alexa AI assistant, you can sign up for Amazon Music Unlimited just £3.99 a month, but music playback only works on that device.
 If you want to receive the full Amazon Music service on your phone and other more devices, you’ll still need to pay for the full tier at $7.99 monthly if you’re a Prime member, or $9.99 if you’re not.

-Actually, the biggest difference between Prime Music and Amazon Music Unlimited is the catalogue.
-With Prime member, you can get access to two million songs and more than a thousand playlists and stations for free.
-With Amazon Music Unlimited, you can get access to more than 40 million songs and thousands of playlists and stations, the hottest new releases from today's most popular artists.
+Amazon now offers Prime subscribers a full music catalog with 100 million songs and most of the top podcasts on its service are now available without ads.
+With Amazon Music Unlimited, you can get access to more than 100 million songs and thousands of playlists and stations, the hottest new releases from today's most popular artists.
 Amazon Music Unlimited's vast catalog allows you to dig deep into the vaults of your favorite artists, enjoy the latest and greatest hits, and explore new genres and styles.

 Prime Music and Amazon Music Unlimited are streamed via the same app.
 You just need to download Amazon Music app on your desktop, mobile phone, Amazon Fire TV or Ruku, then sign in with your Amazon Prime or Amazon Music Unlimited account.
 The app works same as the most of streaming music services: big banner for its exclusives of featured song, artists, albums or playlists, browse, recommendations, stations, curated playlists and store.
 And you can create your own playlists to sort and organize music library, but the pity is that the ability to upload your local music was resigned.